 Fix-1 Change Power Management mode in NVIDIA Control Panel

 The problem you are facing with NVIDIA driver may be because your Power Management mode on your computer is set as “Optimal Power”.
 You can set the Power Management mode to maximum performance and check if your problem has solved-

-1. Right click on an empty space in your desktop.
+1. Right-click on an empty space on your desktop.
 Click on “NVIDIA Control Panel“.

 2. Now, click to expand “3D settings” and click on “Manage 3D settings” in the expanded list.

 3. In the right pane, under ‘Global Settings‘, scroll down and select “Power Management mode“.